Key Takeaways

 In winter, maintaining a safe driveway becomes a top priority.
-Ice and snow accumulation create hazards for both pedestrians and vehicles, making salting a commonly relied-upon method.
-Yet, salting isn’t as simple as it might seem—improper use can lead to unnecessary wear on asphalt, increased costs, and environmental consequences.
-This guide dives deeply into every aspect of salting asphalt driveways, from understanding the chemical properties of de-icers to exploring innovative alternatives and advanced maintenance techniques.
+Ice and snow accumulation create hazards for both pedestrians and vehicles, making salting a commonly relied-upon solution.
+However, salting is not as simple as it may seem.
+Improper use can contribute to unnecessary asphalt wear, increased costs, and environmental concerns.
+This guide explains how de-icers work, how they affect asphalt driveways, and how to use them responsibly while protecting your pavement.

 The Chemistry of De-Icers